 Sometimes you can smell or taste a particular food and it opens up a whole library of memories.
 Beer battered fish and chips are my ticket.
 A visit to a psychologist would end up with his couch being covered in crumbs, and maybe some ketchup bombs.

-Because you just can’t have fish and chips without ketchup and vinegar, don’t even try.
+Because you just can’t have beer battered fish and chips without ketchup and vinegar, don’t even try.

 I’m beginning a new partnership with Regal Springs Tilapia and to say I’m happy is an understatement.
 The whole family and I are seafood and crustacean lovers, so making tilapia for dinner is an easy one for me.